 A good celebrant is much more than a good performer.
 They need to be researchers, writers, facilitators, psychologists, social workers and community developers, and well as masters of ceremonies.

-Engaging an independent professional civil celebrant who will take the time and responsibility to create and deliver a memorable ceremony brings a number of benefits, such as
+Engaging an independent professional civil celebrant who will take the time and responsibility to create and deliver a memorable ceremony brings a number of benefits:

 - everyone who attends can participate without the pressure of being responsible for the whole thing